F12

 DE Entitlement Framework Circular 2005/18

-The new Entitlement Framework Curriculum ensures that young people have a much broader access to a wide range of subject pathways at KS4 ( both general and applied) that will meet their interests, talents and aspirations.
+The Entitlement Framework Curriculum ensures that young people have a much broader access to a wide range of subject pathways at KS4 ( both general and applied) that will meet their interests, talents and aspirations.
 Therefore there is a greater responsibility on schools to make sure that young people have the highest quality careers education, information, advice and guidance.

 F12